Create a new Xbox Live Creators Program title and publish to the test environment

 Only authorized devices and users can access the Xbox Live configuration for the game in your development sandbox.

-By default, all the Xbox One development consoles you have added to your Dev Center account have access to your development sandbox.
+By default, all the Xbox One development consoles you have added to your Partner Center account have access to your development sandbox.
 To add an Xbox One console, go to Manage Xbox One consoles.
-If you’re already in your Dev Center account, you can go to Account Settings > Account Settings > Dev devices > Xbox One development consoles.
+If you’re already in your Partner Center account, you can go to Account Settings > Account Settings > Dev devices > Xbox One development consoles.

 You can also authorize normal Xbox Live accounts to have access to your development sandbox.
 To authorize Xbox Live accounts access to your development sandbox, go to Manage Accounts.